Property Investment · Last updated 2 June 2026

 Can foreigners buy commercial property in La Linea?

 Yes.
 Non-EU citizens including UK nationals can buy commercial property in Spain without restriction.
-You need an NIE number and a Spanish bank account to complete the purchase.
+You need a Spanish NIE number, obtained at the National Police station in Algeciras for La Linea buyers, and a Spanish bank account to complete the purchase.
 Standard Spanish property transaction rules apply.

 What taxes apply when buying commercial property in Spain?

-If buying from a company seller, IVA (21% VAT) applies.
-Buying from a private individual attracts ITP (Impuesto de Transmisiones Patrimoniales) at around 7% in Andalusia.
-You also pay notary fees, land registry fees and legal fees, typically adding 2 to 4% on top.
+If buying from a company seller, IVA at 21% applies.
+Buying from a private individual attracts ITP (Impuesto de Transmisiones Patrimoniales) at the flat Andalusia rate of 7%, a rate that has been in place since the 2021 reform (as of June 2026).
+Notary fees, land registry fees and legal fees typically add 2 to 4% on top.

 What commercial rental yields are typical in La Linea?